Alfonso Portillo: Post-presidency

 When his political immunity was revoked on 19 February 2004, Portillo immediately fled to Mexico.
-On 16 August 2004, immigration authorities there granted him a year-long work visa.
-He then lived in Mexico City in an apartment in one of the city's most exclusive neighbourhoods.
+On 16 August 2004, immigration authorities granted him a year-long work visa.
+He then lived in Mexico City in an apartment in one of the city's most exclusive neighborhoods.
 Portillo was accused of authorizing $15 million in transfers to the Guatemalan defense department, where authorities believe most of the money was stolen by his associates.
 After a long process, Mexico's foreign ministry approved Portillo's extradition back to Guatemala on 30 October 2006.
 His actual extradition did not occur until 7 October 2008.

-According to reports in May 2007, Portillo sued Guatemala in the Central American Court of Justice, in Nicaragua, to be reinstated as a member of the Central American Parliament (and thus regain his immunity from prosecution).
+According to reports in May 2007, Portillo sued Guatemala in the Central American Court of Justice in Nicaragua to be reinstated as a member of the Central American Parliament (and thus regain his immunity from prosecution).

 In January 2010, reports stated that the U.S. government was looking for Portillo in relation to money laundering charges.

 On 26 January 2010, Portillo was apprehended by local authorities in Guatemala near Punta de Palma.

 Portillo and his associates were absolved of all embezzlement charges on 9 May 2011 by a Guatemalan court that determined that prosecutors, Guatemala's Public Ministry, did not present sufficient evidence to convict the former president.
-The Public Ministry said they disagree with the court's decision and announced plans to appeal the ruling.
+The Public Ministry stated they disagreed with the court's decision and announced plans to appeal the ruling.

 On 26 August 2011, the Constitutional Court ruled that he must be extradited to the United States.
 He would then be the first former Guatemalan President to stand prosecution in the United States.
 He was extradited to the United States on 24 May 2013 to face money laundering charges.
 He is accused of laundering US$70 million of Guatemalan money through US banks.

 On 18 March 2014, former President Portillo pleaded guilty at a hearing before United States District Judge Robert P. Patterson.
 On 22 May 2014, Judge Patterson sentenced Portillo to 70 months in prison, $2.5 million in forfeiture and a $100 special assessment fee.
 Guatemala's former president, 62 years of age, faced a maximum penalty of 20 years in prison and a $500,000 fine or twice the money involved in the illegal transactions.

-On 25 February 2015 Portillo was released from prison in Denver, the US, and returned to Guatemala City.
+On 25 February 2015, Portillo was released from prison in Denver, the U.S., and returned to Guatemala City.